NHS-SCW-Web-Apps-Team/nhsuk-validator/src/Validators/AtLeastOne/README.md

 ## When to use

 Used to validate that at least one of a set of input fields have been filled out.
-Not recommended for use.

 ## How to use